Keansburg School District

-Keansburg School District is a public school district based in Keansburg, New Jersey, United States, serving students in pre-kindergarten through twelfth grade.
+Keansburg School District is a public school district based in Keansburg, in the U.S. state of New Jersey, serving students in pre-kindergarten through twelfth grade.
 The district is one of 31 former Abbott districts statewide that were established pursuant to the decision by the New Jersey Supreme Court in Abbott v.
 Burke which are now referred to as "SDA Districts" based on the requirement for the state to cover all costs for school building and renovation projects in these districts under the supervision of the New Jersey Schools Development Authority.

-As of the 2018–19 school year, the district, comprised of four schools, had an enrollment of 1,642 students and 185.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.9:1.
+As of the 2023–24 school year, the district, comprised of four schools, had an enrollment of 1,565 students and 130.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.0:1.

+History

+In May 2008, Governor Jon Corzine attempted to reduce a $740,000 retirement payout to outgoing superintendent Barbara Trzeszkowski.
+The package included nearly $185,000 for some 250 unused sick and vacation days, plus $555,000 in severance pay.
+The severance package, negotiated in a 2003 contract, awarded Trzeszkowski a payout calculated by multiplying her monthly salary by the 38 years she worked in the Keansburg district, that would be paid over a five-year period, on top of Trzeszkowski's estimated $120,000 annual pension.
+Corzine aimed to eliminate the $555,000 severance payout as being "an outrageous abuse of the state's publicly funded school system".

+At the start of the 2016–17 school year, the Port Monmouth Road School (which had 501 students in grades PreK–2) was closed with the opening of the new Joseph C. Caruso School for grades K–4.
+The 122000 sqft school was constructed at a cost of $51 million.

-The district is classified by the New Jersey Department of Education as being in District Factor Group "A", the lowest of eight groupings.
+The district had been classified by the New Jersey Department of Education as being in District Factor Group "A", the lowest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

-Controversy

-In May 2008, Governor Jon Corzine attempted to reduce a $740,000 retirement payout to outgoing superintendent Barbara Trzeszkowski.
-The package included nearly $185,000 for some 250 unused sick and vacation days, plus $556,290 in severance pay.
-The severance package, negotiated in a 2003 contract, awarded Trzeszkowski a payout calculated by multiplying her monthly salary by the 38 years she worked in the Keansburg district.
-The $740,000 amount, to be paid over a five-year period, would be paid out on top of Trzeszkowski's estimated $120,000 annual pension.

 Schools

-Schools in the district (with 2018–19 enrollment data from the National Center for Education Statistics) are:
+Schools in the district (with 2023–24 enrollment data from the National Center for Education Statistics) are: